Skip to content

 import type { App } from 'vue'

-import { createStore } from '@rstore/vue'
+import { createStore, RstorePlugin } from '@rstore/vue'

-import { schema } from './collection'
+import { schema } from './schema'

 export async function setupRstore(app: App) {